usaid-cs/yesterday-i-learned/random.md

 - `sleep()` is considered a [temporal side effect](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29#Temporal_side_effects).
 - The EU flag is non-flammable.
 - In 300, Stelios replaces [Dienekes](https://en.wikipedia.org/wiki/Dienekes), the actual brave soldier.
-- 1kg of flour can become 2,852km of noodles, if you try hard enough.
 - [John](https://en.wikipedia.org/wiki/John_%28given_name%29) (Hebrew), Hans (German), Ian (Scottish), Evan (Welsh), and Ivan (Cyrillic) are all the same name.
 - The [Cheshire Cat](https://en.wikipedia.org/wiki/Cheshire_Cat) with that stupid grin came from Alice[ Kingsleigh]'s Adventures in Wonderland, one of the first things mentioned.
 That stupid ass-smile (Stephen Fry) was popularised by [Alice in Wonderland](https://en.wikipedia.org/wiki/Alice_in_Wonderland_%282010_film%29), the movie.
 In the movie, you can fall for a whole minute and hit a roof without dying.
 - 5cm is the difference between being warm, and having your shoulders stuck out of the sleeping bag because you were cheap.